YilingCAI/argocd-example-apps/helm-dependency/README.md

 pinned to a specific helm sem version from an upstream helm repository, and customized using a custom values.yaml in the private git repository.

-In this example, the wordpress application is pulled from the stable helm repo, and pinned to v5.0.2:
+In this example, the wordpress application is pulled from the stable helm repo, and pinned to v5.0.2 test:

 ```yaml
 dependencies: